741 Colonel Ledyard Highway

 Early Termination Fee 1-Month charge ($250)

-Councilor Buhle stated the six-month service cost of $3,901 would include the Started
+Councilor Buhle stated the six-month service cost of $3,901 would include the Starter

 Kit as noted above.
 She stated thereafter the cost would be $1,678 providing the costs